FPBoost: Fully Parametric Gradient Boosting for Survival Analysis: Fully Parametric Gradient Boosting

 The use of activation functions $\phi(\cdot)$ that allow for negative weights, despite making interpretation less straightforward, enables a a broader modeling capacity, as demonstrated by the following result: \begin{theorem} Let $\mathcal{H}$ denote the space of hazard functions, that is, continuous nonnegative real functions $h(t)$ for which $\int_0^\infty h(t)\,dt=\infty$.
 For any $h^\star \in \mathcal{H}$, any $\varepsilon > 0$, and any interval $[0, T]$, there exists a finite collection of $J$ Weibull hazard functions $h^W_j(t)$, with parameters $\eta_j,k_j$, and weights $w_j$, such that

 \end{theorem} The proof, detailed in Appendix~\ref{sec:proofs}, is a direct consequence of the Weierstrass Approximation Theorem, after showing that a single Weibull head is equivalent to a monomial of arbitrary degree.
 This underpins the capability of FPBoost to approximate any target hazard function with sufficient heads.
-To the best of our knowledge, this represents the first universal approximation theorem for machine learning models in the context of survival analysis.
 It is important to note that while only Weibull hazards are required for this theoretical result, incorporating LogLogistic hazards often enhances model performance and makes optimization easier in practical applications.

 On a final technical note, allowing negative weights means the final hazard function could potentially be negative for some values of $t$.
 Although this does not compromise the theoretical result, the FPBoost implementation prevents this issue by clipping the final hazard value to be above zero.